-1. Except where the instrument creating the trust makes provisions for compensation, a testamentary trustee may charge fees on the same basis as it charges for living trusts.

-2. Fee guidelines are to be furnished to the Court on the 1st day of January of each year and whenever a change in fees is made within any calendar year.

-3. A separate computation of the trustee's compensation shall be set forth in the trustee's account as a condition of its approval.
+- 1. Except where the instrument creating the trust makes provisions for compensation, a testamentary trustee may charge fees on the same basis as it charges for living trusts. - 2.
+Fee guidelines are to be furnished to the Court on the 1st day of January of each year and whenever a change in fees is made within any calendar year. - 3.
+A separate computation of the trustee's compensation shall be set forth in the trustee's account as a condition of its approval. - b.

-b.
 FOR INDIVIDUAL TRUSTEES (except where the trust instrument makes its own provisions for compensation):

-(1) A trustee shall be allowed a principal fee of the market value of the principal held by the trustee.
-Total value for this computation: \$ Fee on same at the rate of \$2 per \$1,000 \$ (2) A trustee shall be allowed an income fee for the income accrued during the accounting period.
-Total value for this computation: \$ Fee on same at the rate of 5% \$ (3) A trustee shall be allowed a distribution fee for the distributions made during the accounting period.
-Total value for this computation: \$ Fee on same at the rate of 1% \$
+(1) A trustee shall be allowed a principal fee of the market v Total value for this computation: alue of the principal held by the trustee.

+ee on same at the rate of \$2 per \$1,000 \$

+(2) A trustee shall be allowed an income fee for the income Total value for this computation: accrued during the accounting period.

+Fee on same at the rate of 5% \$

+(3) A trustee shall be allowed a distribution fee for the distribution. outions made during the accounting

+Total value for this computation: \$

+Fee on same at the rate of 1% \$

-TOTAL TRUSTEE FEE ALLOWED:
+TOTAL TRUSTEE FEE ALLOWED: \$